 5. Q: Where do I find the requirements of a specific major or program?

-A: Check the College catalog or A-Z program index for a listing of all programs and requirements.
+A: Check the College catalog or Courses & Programs List for a listing of all programs and requirements.

 6. Q: What about students who have not decided on a major?